penninesoaringclub/newsletter/content/posts/2024-02/index.md

 ---

-# You might have missed...
+# You Might Have Missed...

 North of the border in Scotland, right to roam laws mean that you can climb hills in the countryside with your paraglider and fly off them without having to ask for permission first.
-In England, we have a limited right to roam that applies only on 8% of our countryside and 3% of our rivers and it specifically excludes paragliding and hang gliding.
+In England, we have a limited right to roam that applies to only 8% of our countryside and 3% of our rivers and it specifically excludes paragliding and hang gliding.
 The BHPA, led by Sites Officer Martin Baxter, is lobbying alongside other groups to change that.
 [Sign their petition here](https://you.38degrees.org.uk/petitions/unlock-england-s-countryside-introduce-a-right-to-roam?source=rawlink&utm_medium=socialshare&utm_source=rawlink&share=96d82c36-69fe-43cb-9c3a-e37f425872dc).

 ---

-# Your newsletter needs you
+# Your Newsletter Needs You

 Appear in next month's newsletter!
 We need submissions for...